-Glenn Farrell, Executive Vice President and Chief Financial Officer
+Glenn M. Farrell, Executive Vice President and Chief Financial Officer

-Mr. Farrell, 62, has served as our Executive Vice President and Chief Financial Officer since January 1, 2015.
+Mr. Farrell, 63, has served as our Executive Vice President and Chief Financial Officer since January 1, 2015.
 Prior to NMI, Mr. Farrell served as chief financial officer for TerraLogix Group, LLC, a private waste-to-energy company, from 2013 to 2014.
-From 1989 to 2012, he was an engagement partner in the audit practice of KPMG LLP ("KPMG").
+From 1989 to 2012, he was an engagement partner in the audit practice of KPMG LLP (KPMG).
 Prior to 2009, he held various positions with KPMG, including partner-in-charge for its Northern California business unit, member of the leadership team for Western Area assurance, leader of the Northern Pacific Area for food and packaged goods and Northern California geographic leader for the manufacturing practice.
 In his roles at KPMG, Mr. Farrell was responsible for overseeing SEC reporting, business process analysis, Sarbanes-Oxley compliance and mergers and acquisitions.
 Mr. Farrell is a member of the American Institute of Certified Public Accountants and California Society of Certified Public Accountants and is licensed in the State of California.
-He holds a B.A. in mathematics from Amherst College, Massachusetts, and an M.B.A. in finance and accounting from The Anderson School of Management - University of California, Los Angeles.
+He holds a B.A. in mathematics from Amherst College and an M.B.A. in finance and accounting from The Anderson School of Management - University of California, Los Angeles.
 Mr. Farrell is a member of the board of directors of the YMCA of San Francisco and is a director emeritus of Goodwill Industries of San Francisco.

-William J. Leatherberry, Executive Vice President, Chief Legal Officer and Secretary
+William J. Leatherberry, Executive Vice President, Chief Legal Officer, General Counsel and Secretary

-Mr. Leatherberry, 44, has served as our Executive Vice President, Chief Legal Officer and Secretary since 2014.
-Prior to NMI, he served in various executive positions at Century Aluminum Company, a global producer of aluminum, including as adviser to the chief executive officer from February 2013 to June 2013, executive vice president, chief legal officer, general counsel and secretary from January 2010 to February 2013, senior vice president, general counsel and assistant secretary from April 2009 to December 2009, vice president, assistant general counsel and assistant secretary from January 2008 to March 2009 and assistant general counsel and assistant secretary from July 2007 to December 2007.
-Mr. Leatherberry holds a B.A. in business management and an M.B.A. from the University of Texas and a J.D. from Southern Methodist University in Dallas, Texas.
+Mr. Leatherberry, 45, has served as our Executive Vice President, Chief Legal Officer, General Counsel and Secretary since 2014, overseeing and managing legal, compliance and government relations for NMI.
+Prior to NMI, he served in various executive positions at Century Aluminum Company, a global producer of aluminum, from January 2005 to June 2013, including as adviser to the chief executive officer from February 2013 to June 2013, executive vice president, chief legal officer, general counsel and secretary from January 2010 to February 2013, senior vice president, general counsel and assistant secretary from April 2009 to December 2009, overseeing the areas of legal, compliance and human resources.
+Mr. Leatherberry holds a B.A. in business management and an M.B.A. from the University of Texas and a J.D. from Southern Methodist University.